Defence Survive, Evade, Resist, Extract Training Organisation: Role and operations

 SERE is an acronym for Survive, Evade, Resist and Extract.
-At a basic level, this is a core aspect of training for all UK military personnel on an annual basis.
+At a basic level, that is a core aspect of training for all UK military personnel on an annual basis.
 Regular Army personnel are tested as part of their Military Annual Training Tests (MATTs) as befits their frontline nature (similar processes are run by the Royal Marines and RAF Regiment) with non-frontline personnel mandated to watch a DVD detailing SERE methods.

 UK armed forces personnel who train at the SERE school may be subject to methods of interrogation that are prohibited under international law.
-This training is carried out under strictly controlled conditions and is only delivered to enable the trainees to understand the methods that may be used against them if they are captured by hostile forces who are not signatories to, or adherents of, the Geneva Convention or of international law.
+That training is carried out under strictly-controlled conditions and is delivered only to enable the trainees to understand the methods that may be used against them if they are captured by hostile forces who are not signatories of or adherents to the Geneva Convention or of international law.

 SERE is mandated for all aircrew from all services and involves sea drills for those that require it.
-Sea drills involve jumping into the sea and spending some time adrift before hauling oneself into a dinghy, from where the servicemember can be rescued.
-The Royal Navy and Royal Air Force aircrews practice this with regularity.
-SERE training is also delivered to aircrew because the nature of their job makes them vulnerable to capture if they have to bail out over or crash an aircraft into hostile territory.
+Sea drills involve jumping into the sea and spending some time adrift before hauling oneself into a dinghy from where the servicemember can be rescued.
+The Royal Navy and the Royal Air Force aircrews practice it with regularity.
+SERE training is also delivered to aircrew because the nature of their job makes them vulnerable to capture if they must bail out over or crash an aircraft into hostile territory.